rackerlabs/otter/doc/getting_started.rst

 The Scaling Group
 =================

-There are three components to Autoscale
+There are three components to Autoscale:

 - The Scaling Group Configuration
 - The Scaling Group's Launch Configuration
 - The Scaling Group's Policies

 Autoscale Groups at a minimum require the Group Configuration, and a Launch Configuration.
 Policies are only required to make the group change.

 The Group Configuration
 -----------------------
 This configuration specifies the basic elements of the config.
-Name, how many severs.

 The Group Configuration contains: